slint-ui/slint/docs/language/src/reference/properties.md

 -   **`private`** (the default): The property can only be accessed from within the component.
 -   **`in`**: The property is an input.
 It can be set and modified by the user of this component, for example through bindings or by assignment in callbacks.
-    The component can provide a default binding, but it cannot overwrite it by assignment
+    The component can provide a default binding, but it can't overwrite it by assignment
 -   **`out`**: An output property that can only be set by the component.
-It is read-only for the users of the components.
+It's read-only for the users of the components.
 -   **`in-out`**: The property can be read and modified by everyone.